-“During my twenty years of experience as a psychologist, I have had the privilege of sharing in the personal journeys of many people; adults, adolesents, and children.
+“During my twenty years of experience as a therapist, I have had the privilege of sharing in the personal journeys of many people; adults, adolescents, and children.
 I remain impressed with the strength, courage and resilience each individual possesses and can call upon.
 Whether depression, anxiety, losses, life stressors or other issues present themselves, it is my privilege to be a part of the healing and growing process of psychotherapy.
 My practice is informed by the use of mindfulness and mindfulness meditation.”

 Training & Professional Experience:

 Private practice in Portsmouth and Somersworth NH for fourteen years.

 Psychotherapist and Emergency Services Clinician with Carroll County Mental Health Center in Wolfeboro, NH.
 Seacoast Mental Health Center in Portsmouth and Exeter.
 NH as an Emergency Services clinician;Riverbend Community Mental Health Center in Concord, NH.
 Started as and Emergency Services Clinician and then as an outpatient psychotherapist.